Sorted the paperwork? Practise the interview at Opaige

 What Freelance Consultants Actually Earn

-A SwiftPass agent at Gold tier, closing 30 Professional-tier cases per month, generates $8,250/month gross margin — $99,000/year — without building a processing operation, without compliance overhead, and without hiring staff.
+A SwiftPass agent at Gold tier, closing 30 Professional-tier cases per month, generates $8,250/month gross margin — $99,000/year — without a processing operation, compliance overhead, or staff.

 Why the Gap Exists — Structural Analysis

 In the wholesale model, there are no pooled costs.
 You pay per case — only when a client pays you.
-There is nothing in between your revenue and your margin except a fixed, transparent wholesale cost.
+Nothing sits between your revenue and your margin except a fixed, transparent wholesale cost.

 Five Employment Traps Visa Agency Staff Overlook